Find Grad Schools

 • Signal participants or other officials to make them aware of infractions or to otherwise regulate play or competition.

-These are the skills Umpires, Referees, and Sports Officials say are the most useful in their careers:
+Below is a list of the skills most Umpires, Referees, and Sports Officials say are important on the job.

 Speaking: Talking to others to convey information effectively.